Privacy Notice | Suvera Ltd

 About us

-We are registered Companies House under number 12237910 and with the ICO under number ZA567382
+We are registered with Companies House under number 12237910 and with the ICO under number ZA567382 If you need to contact us about your data, you can email us at privacy@suvera.co.uk.

 What we do

 Privacy and information governance are essential to the provision of trusted technology services, particularly in healthcare.
 At Suvera, we put this at the heart of what we do, not just because of our legal obligations, but because we, our friends and our families are all patients too.
-We all want to experience high quality healthcare whilst being in control of our data and how it is used.
+We all want to experience high-quality healthcare whilst being in control of our data and how it is used.

 Our role